ananthakumaran/ananthakumaran.github.com/_posts/2018-8-5-high-contention-allocator.markdown

 At any point in time, the algorithm would be in two state

 1. There are enough unfilled values within in the current window.
-All the process would be able to allocate without advancing the window.
+All the processes would be able to allocate without advancing the window.
 As the conflict range is set on the reserved candidate, only one of the processes would succeed.